 I don’t know if there is any surefire way to succeed as a theatre artist, but perhaps it starts by defining success.
 For many years, I defined success as consistently performing on Broadway while sharing the stage and being in the same conversation as the people who inspired me to get there.
 I don’t know if that’s how I’d still define it, but I imagine that’s a fairly common perception of success for a theatre artist.
 It is, unfortunately, a dream that is out of our control.
 It’s not by any means out of reach.
 Many people achieve it, and remember, in the theatre, anything is possible.
 But, given the vast number of people and perspectives involved in the process of producing a Broadway show, this dream is out of our control.
-In the end, it’s a bit like The Wizard of Oz: We put stock in what we perceive to have power, only to find out that the power has to come from ourselves.
+In the end, it’s a bit like The Wizard of Oz: We put stock in something that we believe has power, only to find out that the power has to come from ourselves.

 My biggest regret from when I was a theatre student was how much time I spent pining over getting cast in shows and feeling the need to “perform well.”
 I wish I put that energy into my training and discipline.
 In training, the student can deepen, develop, and embrace their craft rather than focus on landing opportunities.
 Ideally, a balance of development and application can happen in training, but the incubation process allows us the space to find our own context for the passions we’re inspired to pursue.
 In that space, we are more capable of discovering our authentic selves.
 We become our own greatest triumph, competitor, and guide.
 We become EMPOWERED in a way that isn’t dependent on external approval.
 To be entitled is passive.
 To be empowered is active.